Employee Benefits - Fringe Benefits

 - If you are age 65 or older, call Medicare at 1-800-633-4227 to enroll in Part A and Part B.

-- Complete the EPERS-104 form and submit it to your supervisor.
+- Complete the EPERS-104, Notice of Resignation Form and submit it to your supervisor.
 NOTE: This is an irrevocable decision!
 It is highly recommended that the last working day of the month be elected as your separation from employment date to avoid any break in your benefits.

-- Once HR receives notification from your supervisor of your pending separation from employment and if you meet the “10-70 rule” or the "65-5 criterion," an Extension benefits packet will be mailed to your home address restating your continuation of eligibility and the options available you.
+- Once HR receives notification from your supervisor of your pending separation from employment and if you meet the “10-70 rule” or the "65-5 criterion," an Extension benefits packet will be mailed to your home address stating your options available for continuation as a retiree.

 - Complete all paperwork provided in the Extension benefits packet and return to HR within 15 business days of receipt.